Solving Conic Programs over Sparse Graphs using a Variational Quantum Approach: The Case of the Optimal Power Flow: Measuring Observables Induced by Sparse Graphs

 We numerically validated the effect of node permutation on the bandwidth of $\bM$.
 We ran the RCM algorithm on the 66 benchmark power system models of the \texttt{pglib} dataset~\cite{pglib}.
 Figure~\ref{fig:bw} shows the bandwidth of $\bM$ before and after node permutation.
 Because the RCM solution depends on the initial node, we conducted 200 Monte Carlo runs per power system, with the initial node drawn uniformly at random per run.
 Out of the 200 runs, we retained the permutation that yielded the smallest bandwidth.
 Evidently, permuting nodes reduces the bandwidth of $\bM$ dramatically.
 Upon data fitting and cross-validation, the reduced bandwidth was numerically found to scale as $(\log N)^3$.
-We also empirically tested the effect of node permutation on the number of colors in the OPF measurement matrix.
+We also empirically tested the effect of node permutation on the number of colors in $\bM$ for these power systems.
 Figure~\ref{fig:color} shows that node permutation significantly reduces the number of colors, too.
 If the bandwidth of $\bP\bM\bP^\top$ is $k=\mcO((\log N)^3)$ per data fitting in Figure~\ref{fig:bw}, the analysis of \cite{Kondo2022} upper bounds the number of its colors as $C=\mcO(k\log N)=\mcO((\log N)^4)$.
 However, the number of colors in $\bP\bM\bP^\top$ was found to scale as $(\log N)^3$.

 We have so far focused on measuring the second observable of the Lagrangian function in \eqref{eq:Lagrangian1}.
 The third observable is diagonal and is thus straightforward to measure.
 The first observable $F_0(\btheta)$, however, is defined over the non-diagonal matrix $\bM_0$.
-In general, among all $\bM_m$'s, matrix $\bM_0$ could have the most nonzero off-diagonal entries.
-These entries correspond to power injections from nodes hosting generators and can be $\mcO(N)$ of those entries.
 Fortunately, the sparsity pattern of $\bM_0$ is a subset of the sparsity pattern of $\bY$.
 Therefore, if nodes are permuted so that $\bM$ occupies a few colors $C$, the same permutation works well also for $\bM_0$.
 In other words, matrix $\bP\bM_0\bP^\top$ would occupy $C$ colors or fewer.